Module Pattern

 -- Create index for faster lookupsCREATE INDEX IF NOT EXISTS idx_example_settings_chat_id ON example_settings(chat_id);Step 3: Implement Database Operations

-Section titled “Step 3: Implement Database Operations”Add cache helpers to alita/db/cache_helpers.go:
+Section titled “Step 3: Implement Database Operations”Add cache helpers to alita/db/cache/ttl.go and alita/db/cache/keys.go using the CacheKey helper:

 const ( CacheTTLExampleSettings = 30 * time.Minute)

-func exampleSettingsCacheKey(chatID int64) string { return fmt.Sprintf("alita:example_settings:%d", chatID)}Update the database operations to use caching:
+// Use the CacheKey helper for consistent key formattingfunc exampleSettingsCacheKey(chatID int64) string { return CacheKey("example_settings", chatID)}Update the database operations to use caching with singleflight protection:

 func GetExampleSettings(chatID int64) *ExampleSettings { result, err := getFromCacheOrLoad( exampleSettingsCacheKey(chatID), CacheTTLExampleSettings, func() (*ExampleSettings, error) { var settings ExampleSettings tx := db.Session(&gorm.Session{}).Where("chat_id = ?", chatID).First(&settings) if tx.Error != nil { return &ExampleSettings{ChatID: chatID, Enabled: false}, nil } return &settings, nil }, ) if err != nil { return &ExampleSettings{ChatID: chatID, Enabled: false} } return result}Step 4: Add Translations